Orthognathic Surgery (Jaw Surgery)

 To provide you with a better understanding of orthognathic surgery, we have provided the following multimedia presentation.
 Many common questions pertaining to orthognathic surgery are discussed.

 Technology & Orthognathic Surgery

-Dr. Tabarini or Dr. Drs.
-Mulherin uses modern computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Tabarini, Dr. Drs.
+Mulherin, or uses modern computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you'll look after surgery.
 This helps you understand the surgical process and the extent of the treatment prescribed.
 Our goal is to help you understand the benefits of orthognathic surgery.

-If you are a candidate for corrective jaw surgery, Dr. Tabarini or Dr. Drs.
-Mulherin will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery, Dr. Tabarini, Dr. Drs.
+Mulherin, or will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.